 learning and life: passion, process, practice, patience and praise.

 - David Darling, Grammy Winning Cellist and Composer

-The documentary film also features experts on aging, Concetta M. Tomaino and Dr. Veronica LoFaso, and an adult cello student, Anne Wigglesworth, who shared their views on the positive impact music learning has on aging and how the training helps improve cognitive / muscular function.
+The documentary film also features Concetta M. Tomaino PhD., Dr. Veronica LoFaso, and Dr. Anne Wigglesworth, who shared their views on the positive impact music learning has on aging and cognitive / muscular function.

 Virtuoso is a winner of the British Film Festival of Los Angeles and the South Africa International Film Festival.

 The film has been shown at the Sunshine Cinema, NY; Opera Plaza Cinemas, San Francisco, CA; Kendall Square Cinemas, Cambridge, MA; as well as numerous senior centers, colleges, schools, universities and film festivals such as The Waterford Film Festival, Ireland; Gloria Film Festival, Utah; Woods Hole Film Festival, Wood Hole, MA; South African International Film Festival, Johannesburg, South Africa; British Film Festival of Los Angeles, Los Angeles, CA; 92nd Street Y, NY; New York University, NY; Beth Israel Medical Center, NY; Baylor College of Medicine, Houston, TX; Cornell University, Ithaca, NY; and New York Presbyterian Hospital, NY.